smsohan/actionhook/README.md

 request = ActionHook::Core::JSONRequest.new(url: 'https://example.com',
   method: :post, body: { hello: "world" }, headers: {})

-ActionHook::Core::NetHttpSender.send(request)
+ActionHook::Core::NetHTTPSender.send(request)
 ```

 ## Configuration

-All configurations are optional, only use these if you want to override the defaults.
+All configs are optional, only use these if you want to override the defaults.
 You can set the following configs in `ActionHook.configuration` object.

 |Name|Description|Default Value|